 1. Remove the task from your list

 Chances are that if it’s been around for ages it isn’t urgent and you could just not do it at all.
 Or get someone else to do it.
-Could the organisation of wedding photos be delegated to another family member?
+How about asking another family member to help with the wedding photos?

 2. Rephrase the task

 Take a leaf out of Getting Things Done.
-If you haven’t done the task it might be because the way it is written offers no starting point.
-So ‘upgrade phone’ could be changed to ‘lookup number for the phone company and put in date to call’, or ‘log onto the phone company website and look at upgrade options’.
+Consider how you have written the task.
+Does it offer you a starting point?
+So you could change ‘upgrade phone’ to ‘lookup number for the phone company and put in date to call’, or ‘log onto the phone company website and look at upgrade options’.

 3. Make a date to do it